 So, there’s not a single format anymore that is the solution for every problem that we have.
 We need different approaches and different tools.

 BM: Brilliant.
-Yeah, my two favorite words that I’ve heard are, “acceleration” and “opportunity.”
+Yeah, my two favorite words that I’ve heard over and over again are, “acceleration” and “opportunity.”
 And this is an opportunity—the opportunity to have new conversations, and because of the rawness of the situation - the performance need of our learners, we’re finally able to accelerate ideas like this.
 I think we have a more receptive buyer and learner, if you will, than we have ever had before.

 I love the police example, Alfred.
 And what I love about your work and admire about it is, this was not a COVID-related shift for you.
 This has been a lifelong shift for you.
 You have been doing this successfully for years.